 It would be very interesting to study the properties of the shift along an isotopic chain.
 The Mo-chain is a promising candidate.
-The next heavier nucleus is 96 Mo.
-Here, a MSS is already known from M1-matrix elements.
-The B(E2)-value of the MSS decreases from 1.6 W.u. in 94 Mo to 0.08 W.u. in 96 Mo, i.e. the shift can be expected to be even stronger than in 94 Mo (clearly, the shift becomes stronger with decreasing collectivity of the MSS).
-In 98 Mo no MSS is known so far and the shift offers the possibility to identify for the first time a MSS in this nucleus.
-One may even think to investigate the deformed nucleus 100 Mo and try to study the evolution of the MSS from nearly spherical to deformed nuclei.
-It should be noted that the $(n,n'\gamma)$ -reaction - the main experimental method to obtain information about B(M1)-values between two excited states - becomes very uncertain when the level density is high.
-Measuring proton scattering cross section with a high energy resolution up to the second minimum with sufficiently many data points, might be an alternative to study the properties of MSS in heavier nuclei.
+The next heavier nucleus is 96Mo.
+Here, a MSS is already identified from M1 matrix elements.
+The B(E2) value of the MSS decreases from 1.6 W.u. in 94Mo to 0.08 W.u. in 96Mo, i.e. the shift can be expected to be even stronger than in 94Mo (clearly, the shift becomes stronger with decreasing collectivity of the MSS).
+In 98Mo no MSS is known so far and the shift offers the possibility to identify for the first time a MSS in this nucleus.
+One may even think of investigating the deformed nucleus 100Mo and try to study the evolution of the MSS from nearly spherical to deformed nuclei.
+It should be noted that the $(n,n'\gamma)$ -reaction - one of the main experimental methods to obtain information about B(M1) values between two excited states - becomes uncertain when the level density is high (because of its non-selective excitation mechanism at low neutron energies).
+Measuring proton scattering cross section with a high energy resolution up to the second minimum with a sufficient number of data points might be an alternative to study the properties of MSS in heavier nuclei away from closed shells.